 Day 2 – Pemaquid Point to Clark Island

 Today we visit historic Pemaquid Harbor where the English and the French fought for control of New England during the French and Indian Wars.
-Later we cycle to the “off the beaten track” town of Waldoboro for a glimpse of small town life in Maine before pedaling to Clark Island and our inn overlooking the ocean.
+Later we cycle to the “off the beaten track” town of Waldoboro for a glimpse of small-town life in Maine.
+Enjoy an optional visit to the farm where Andrew Wyeth painted the iconic “Christinia’s World” before pedaling to Clark Island and our inn overlooking the ocean.

 - Lodging: The Craignair Inn